alexandergerber/courses-tsa/chapter1.md

 It is also one of the many data sets which are available immediately after the installation of `R`.
 Type `data()` in the R console on your computer to find others (this does not work in DataCamp).

 Your task is to conduct a rudimentary analysis of this data set.
 Through this you will learn some of the basics of working with time series in `R`.
+Test

 `@instructions`
 - Print the time series `discoveries` to the console and examine the output.